 The Company has carried out sensitivity analysis on significant risks, deriving from the process of identifying risks on the consolidated data.
-Specifically, at 31 December 2019, these sensitivities have been performed for:
+Specifically, at 31 December 2020, these sensitivities have been performed for:

-- Lapse risk in a scenario that provided for an increase of 50% of lapse.
-This analysis led to a decrease in the Solvency Ratio of the Company of approximately 8 percentage points. - An increase in the S/P index about 15% on 6 Lines of Business (non life technical risk).
-This analysis led to a decrease in the Solvency Ratio of the Company of approximately 7 percentage points.

-- For the Non life and Health underwriting risk the scenario was tested with and without the application of specific parameters (USP) to the MVL, OMI, FODP and GLI line of business.
-In this context, with the use of Market Wide parameters on the segments for which the Company adopts the USP parameters, there was an deterioration in the Solvency Ratio of approximately 16 points (from 139.6% to 123.6%). - Finally, the scenario with non-use by the Company of the Volatility Adjustment was tested; in this case the Solvency Ratio would decrease by 4.55%.
+- Lapse risk in a scenario that provided for a decrease of 50% of lapse.
+This analysis led to a decrease in the Solvency Ratio of the Company of approximately 8 percentage points. - An increase in the S/P index about 15% on 6 Lines of Business (non-life technical risk).
+This analysis led to a decrease in the Solvency Ratio of the Company of approximately 13 percentage points. - For the Non-life and Health underwriting risk the scenario was tested with and without the application of specific parameters (USP) to the MVL, OMI, FODP and GLI line of business.
+In this context, with the use of Market Wide parameters on the segments for which the Company adopts the USP parameters, there was a deterioration in the Solvency Ratio of approximately 20 points (from 151.13% to 131.16%). - Finally, the scenario with non-use by the Company of the Volatility Adjustment was tested; in this case the Solvency Ratio would decrease by 8.45%.